Seven detainees sued ICE. Then they were transferred to a notorious Alabama jail.

 An ICE spokesperson declined to comment.
 But in response to another recent ACLU lawsuit, ICE denied allegations that it transferred people from Massachusetts to Etowah as retaliation for suing the agency.

-Brown ended up in ICE custody after pleading guilty to a heroin distribution charge in 2016 and serving time in federal prison, according to federal court records.
+Brown ended up in ICE custody after pleading guilty to an attempted heroin distribution charge in 2016 and serving time in federal prison, according to federal court records.
 An immigration judge ordered him to be deported this year, though Brown, a US Army veteran, is now appealing that decision.

 Neither the ACLU nor Brown’s immigration attorney had a chance to stop his transfer because they weren’t notified.
 The ACLU is demanding that ICE release Brown or safely return him to Clinton County, where he would be able to meet with his immigration attorney.